Hogfeldt/transcov/docs/index.rst

 * Explore coverage around TSS'.

 .. warning::
-    The documentation is still under construction, so a lot of information must be missing.
+    The documentation is still under construction, so a lot of information will be missing.
-    I hope to have the basic documentation up and running soon
+    I hope to have the basic documentation up and running soon.

+    The API should be up to date!

 .. toctree::
     :maxdepth: 2